What are the risk factors for breast cancer?

 Risk factors that are less clear or have been disproven

 - Tobacco smoke: Smoking may increase the risk of breast cancer.
-The increased risk seems to affect certain groups, such as women who started smoking when they were young.
+The increased risk seems to affect certain groups, such as women who started smoking before they had their first child.

 - Night work: A few studies have suggested that women who work at night (nurses on the night shift, for instance) have a higher risk of breast cancer.